Meivazhi: Origin of Man

-As explained by the Sacred texts of every major religion, the Meivazhi religion explains that Man is an Astral being originally created by a Superior God in Heaven in a highly powerful and sophisticated form.
-However, he was deceived and tempted by Satan (who was a God himself, created by the Superior God), into consuming a forbidden fruit made by Satan, which the Superior God had warned never to consume.
-When man relented to Satan's temptation that consumption of the forbidden fruit would make him much more powerful than the creator himself, man had lost all his highly sophisticated powers and was eternally trapped in a Lowly, despicable, earthly form, with traces of Satan inside.
-Consequently, man (in his lowly form) and Satan were both banished from Heaven and imprisoned on Earth for their sins.
-However, on seeing and hearing man's cries, the Superior God pitied man and reduced his punishment from an eternity, to a lifetime of repentance on Earth for his sin of consuming the forbidden fruit and also promised to stay within the man's lowly form for a lifetime to let him find a way to attain his true heavenly form.
+As explained by the Sacred texts of several major religions, the Meivazhi reiterates the authenticity of the story of Adam and Eve and the Fall of man after he consumed a forbidden fruit.
+The Meivazhi explains that Man is an Astral being created by a Superior God in Heaven in a highly powerful and sophisticated form.
+However, when man yielded to the Serpent's temptation and consumed the forbidden fruit, man lost all his highly sophisticated powers and was trapped in a lowly, despicable, earthly form.
+Consequently, man (in his lowly form) and Serpent/Satan were both banished from heaven and imprisoned on Earth for their sins.
+However, on seeing man's cries, the Superior God pitied man.
+He reduced his punishment from an eternity to a lifetime of repentance on Earth for his sin of eating the forbidden fruit.
+He promised to remain in the man's lowly form for a lifetime to help him find a way to attain his true heavenly form.